ronschrama/DOM-ToDoList/README.md

 ### Requirements
 1. Initially, the list of todo cards should be empty.
-2. There should be a form where the user can add new a new 'todo'.
+2. There should be a form where the user can add a new 'todo'.
 3. When a new todo task is submitted from the form, a new todo card should be appended to the list.
 4. Clicking on a todo card should visually mark the card as done.
 Exactly how is up to you.